kawgh1/spring-angular-ecommerce-frontend/README.md

 All of the page sections are Angular components that are populated with data (Product, Product Category, State, Country) from a MySQL database through Spring Data REST JPA calls.

-### My additions to the Angular front end are primarily layout (added responsive CSS Grid for product display), mobile view, custom icons and style as well as deployment to heroku.
+### My additions are responsive product display (CSS Grid [Desktop] and Flex [Mobile]), mobile view and development, custom icons and style as well as deployment to heroku and database setup.

 For the backend I did the heroku deployment including MySQL database set up.